Do you ever feel “not enough” despite being high-achieving, often leaving you exhausted or burnt out?

-Do you ever feel as though everyone around you is moving forward with their lives, while you remain stuck, lost, and alone?
+Do you feel like everyone around you is moving forward, while you feel stuck, unsure, or disconnected?

-If you’ve taken the road less traveled and now find yourself feeling untethered or unseen, know this: you don’t have to walk this path alone.
+If you’ve taken the road less traveled and now feel disconnected from yourself or unseen by others, know this: you don’t have to walk this path alone.

-In our work together, my hope is to help you find liberation by offering a warm, nonjudgmental space where we can gently explore what lies beneath the numbness, burnout, and the feelings of “too much” or “not enough.”
+In our work together, my hope is to offer a warm, nonjudgmental space where we can gently explore what lies beneath the numbness, burnout, and the familiar feelings of being “too much” or “not enough.”
+This work is especially supportive for people who identify as highly sensitive, empathic, or deeply attuned to others.

 Because you’re not too much.
 You’re not broken.
-And you’re definitely not alone.
+And you’re not alone.

 not all those who wander are lost